-Windows Subsystem is a feature that is based on an old abandoned project by Microsoft.
+Windows Subsystem is a feature that is based on an old abandoned project from Microsoft.
 "Project Astoria"Should have supported the installation and running of Android applications on operating systems Windows.

 As a distribution of Linux installed as a subsystem, it it cannot be run separately from Windows.
-We can compare this feature with the Wine emulator application, which allows running an operating system Windows on Linux.
+We can compare this feature with the Wine emulator application, which allows you to run an operating system Windows on Linux.
 In the same way Windows Subsystem for Linux will allow you to run a Linux distribution on Windows.

 These Linux distributions installed on Windows 10 they also have some limitations.
 The biggest limitation is the lack of a graphical interface.
 You will only be able to run command lines in Bash.
 Command-line shells.
-That's why the feature was originally called "Bash on Ubuntu Windows", But after the addition of other distributions such as openSUSE Leap and SUSE Enterprize Server, the name has been changed to "Windows Subsystem for Linux ”.
-In the near future Microsoft will also allow you to install a version of Fedora distribution.
+For this reason the feature was originally called "Bash on Ubuntu Windows", But after the addition of other distributions such as openSUSE Leap and SUSE Enterprize Server, the name has been changed to "Windows Subsystem for Linux ”.
+In the near future, Microsoft will also allow the installation of a version of the Fedora distribution.